shailen-naidoo/responsibility/README.md

 ## 1. General responsibility

-Responsibility is the state of control over &x&, y and z.
+Responsibility is the state of control over x, y and z.
 X, y and z could be just about anything, a person, a cat, a piece of information.
 As long as the construct exists, there will be some aspect of responsibility associated to it.

 ## 2. Responsibility to/for